vial-kb/vial-kb.github.io/docs/manual/alt-repeat-key.md

 In the second rule, the last key has no effect and can be set to anything.

-# More info
+## More info

-Alt Repeat Key is a QMK feature and more detailed information can be found with the [offical QMK documenation](https://docs.qmk.fm/features/repeat_key).
+Alt Repeat Key is a QMK feature and more detailed information can be found with the [official QMK documentation](https://docs.qmk.fm/features/repeat_key).